-Some sparrows can be identified just by seeing their heads.
-Handsome white-throated sparrows, as the name suggests, have a
+Some types of sparrows can be identified just by seeing their heads.
+Handsome white-throated sparrows, as the name suggests, have a prominent white throat.

 White-crowned sparrows look as though they are wearing a bicycle helmet because of the black and white stripes on their heads.

 Harris's Sparrow is a large sparrow with a chunky body and a thick bill.